Giuliani associate seeks to avoid prison at June sentencing

 In their presentencing submission, lawyers for the Soviet-born businessman argued that their client deserves leniency in part because he cooperated with Congress, calling it “timely and material.”

-“Apparently, the information Mr. Parnas wished to supply the Department of Justice in this case was information that it did not want to hear,” they wrote.
-“Prosecutors kept Mr. Parnas at bay for months before finally hearing his proffer.
-When they did, it was principally used to thwart his potential trial testimony, rather than to consider his attempt to provide substantial assistance in good faith.”
+Defense lawyers said his efforts to cooperate with federal prosecutors were not successful because they used information he offered in a bid for a plea deal mainly to “thwart his potential trial testimony, rather than to consider his attempt to provide substantial assistance in good faith.”

-The lawyers said federal sentencing guidelines suggest Parnas could face from five to eight years in prison, depending on which calculation the sentencing judge accepts.
+But prosecutors countered that the information Parnas offered them “was not fully credible and in material respects was plainly contradicted by the evidence.”
+Thus, they said, they had “serious concerns about Parnas’s credibility and candor.”

-But they wrote that regardless of the calculation, a sentence of time served — roughly 12 days — would be sufficient.
+Defense lawyers recommended a sentence of time served — roughly 12 days.

 Parnas several years ago worked with Giuliani to try to get Ukrainian officials to investigate the son of President Joe Biden, who was a candidate at the time.
 Giuliani has said he knew nothing about the crimes of Parnas and others.